 Calzones… delicious, hot pizza pockets from Italy.
-Even though they take a bit of time to make, they are easy to execute, hearty, and oh so tasty.
+Even though they take a bit of time to make, this vegan zucchini and tofu ricotta calzone recipe is easy to execute, hearty, and oh so tasty.
 I love to serve them with some marinara or pizza sauce on top.
 Total yum!

 For this recipe, I made The Best Pizza Dough Recipe from the baking blog, Sugar Spun Run.
 Sugar Spun Run may not be a vegan blog, but the pizza dough recipe is vegan and it works beautifully for these calzones.
 I followed the recipe directions through the 6th step and used all-purpose flour (not bread flour).
 I liked the soft texture of the baked dough, and found that it yielded the perfect amount for this recipe.
 Our recipes combined yield 2 large calzones or 4 smaller ones.